-The no action alternative would result in the short term continuation of minor adverse transportation conditions at the Memorial.
-Over time, transportation conditions could further deteriorate, causing negligible to minor long-term adverse impacts.
+The no action alternative would result in short- and long-term minor adverse transportation impacts at the Memorial.

-ANALYSIS OF DIRECT AND INDIRECT IMPACTS The no action alternative would continue to generate a steady state of spending within the region over the life of the plan.
+The no action alternative would continue to generate a steady state of spending within the region over the life of the plan.
 This spending would have beneficial economic impacts.
 The National Park Service must use its budget to pay for operating expenditures such as payroll, utilities, supplies, and materials to operate the Memorial.
-The National Park Service has estimated that the implementation of the no action alternative would cost \$19.7 million per year and require approximately 282 full-time equivalents (FTE) in employment.
-This infusion of federal agency spending into the economy is estimated to generate an additional 95 jobs and \$3.6 million in labor income from additional economic activity.
+The National Park Service has estimated that the implementation of the no action alternative would cost \$10.3 million per year and require approximately 166.5 full-time equivalents (FTE) in employment.